CDN in Web and App Development: How Can You Use CDN in E-commerce?

-CDN systems, how that started?
+CDN systems, how did it all start?

 The sharp rise in the Internet in the mid-90s led to the servers failing to withstand such a crazy load.
 In the search for solutions to this problem, developers noted that there were two types of content: static and dynamic.